xzoert/dedalus/README.md

 ### State of the project
 Dedalus is at its very early stage of development.
-Anyone interested to contribute is very welcome.
+Anyone interested in contributing is very welcome.

 ## Installation